Getting assistance with foods and medicines if you are shielding

 - If you are worried about getting supplies for home and don't have anyone nearby that can help, contact your local council.

 The Government recommends you ask family, friends and neighbours to support you and to use online services.
-If this is not possible, you might be able to register for government support for help getting deliveries of essential supplies.
-Check what support is available where you live:
+If this is not possible, check what support is available where you live: